jeeshofone/Public-AWS-Website-Patterns/README.md

 ## Support

 For questions or support regarding these deployment patterns, please open an issue in this repository.
-U aim to assist and address any deployments issues or inquiries you may have.
+We aim to assist and address any deployment issues or inquiries you may have.

-Thank you for visiting the Public AWS Website Patterns repository.
-I hope these templates help you effectively deploy and manage your AWS-based web infrastructure!